pgdogdev/docs/docs/features/authentication.md

 ### Security

-Sending plain text passwords over unencrypted connections isn't great, even if PgDog and Postgres are on the same local network.
-For this reason, `passthrough_auth = "enabled"` will only work if PgDog is configured to use TLS encryption.
-If you want to override this and send passwords in plain text, set `passthrough_auth` to `"enabled_plain"`:
+Sending plain text passwords over unencrypted connections isn't ideal, even if PgDog and Postgres are on the same local network.
+For this reason, `passthrough_auth = "enabled"` will only work if PgDog is configured to use [TLS encryption](tls.md).

+If you don't want to setup TLS (it has some impact on latency), you can override this behavior and send passwords via a plain text (unsecured) connection:

 ```toml
 [general]